Dermatology Tinley Park Robert J. Signore, DO, PC

 In an observational study, Witt and colleagues studied 225 children with atopic eczema.
 The children were treated with homeopathic medicine and were allowed to also use conventional dermatology drugs.
 They were followed for 24 months.
 The severity of eczema in these patients improved and the changes in severity assessment were of large effect size.
 Reductions in the use of conventional dermatology drugs were observed.
 (Witt CM, et.al.
 Acta Dermato Venereol.
 2009: 89(2); 182-183.)

-In 2011, Dr. Signore's office published a case series of 6 patients with atopic eczema and irritant contact eczema in the journal Cosmetic Dermatology (September, 2011: Volume 24, Number 9, pages 420-425.
-Available at: www.nationalcenterforhomeopathy.org/files/Signore.pdf).
+In 2011, Dr. Signore's office published a case series of 6 patients with atopic eczema and irritant contact eczema in the journal Cosmetic Dermatology (September, 2011: Volume 24, Number 9, pages 420-425).
+To read this article, please link online to the publisher's official article pdf available at: https://www.mdedge.com/dermatology/article/70004/contact-dermatitis/classic-homeopathic-medicine-and-treatment-eczema-see.
 We found that homeopathic remedies were helpful in the treatment of eczema.
 We also found that irritant contact eczema responds more quickly to homeopathic remedies than atopic eczema.
 Two of the six patients also experienced improvement in other seemingly unrelated medical conditions, such as constipation, asthma, joint pain, and emotional issues including anxiety and guilt.
 Finally, homeopathic treatment of eczema was helpful in reducing the use of topical steroids.
+In an in vivo animal study, Dos Santos et al evaluated the homeopathic remedy, RHUS TOXICODENDRON, They evaluated its effect against experimentally-induced inflammation.
+They found that homeopathic RHUS TOX was significantly more effective in inhibiting rat paw edema caused by carrageenan than negative controls (P<0.05).

 In 2007, Bracho and colleagues performed what probably represents the largest study of homeopathic prevention of an epidemic in modern medical history.
 They intervened in a dangerous Leptospirosis epidemic in Cuba.
 (Leptospirosis is an serious infectious disease caused by bacteria.
 It begins with a sudden onset fever and flu-like symptoms.
 Patients may get a maculopapular rash, hives, and hemorrhagic skin lesions, as well as conjunctivitis and jaundice.
 Leptospirosis patients can die from kidney failure, meningitis, and liver involvement.)